cncf/tag-contributor-strategy/website/content/maintainers/templates/_index.md

 ## Getting Started

-The templates are stored in the [project-template] repo, but we also have how-to guides here on the website that are a better place to start if you haven't used a particular template before.
+The templates are stored in the [project template] repo, but we also have how-to guides here on the website that are a better place to start if you haven't used a particular template before.